qutip/qutip/doc/guide/guide-environments.rst

 :math:`S(\omega) = \operatorname{sign}(\omega)\, J(|\omega|) \bigl[ \coth( \beta\omega / 2 ) + 1 \bigr]`
 introduced earlier, and between the PS and the CF using fast Fourier transform.
-The former conversion requires the bath temperature to be specified; the latter requires a cutoff frequency (or cutoff time) to be provided together with the provided function (SD, CF or PS).
+The former conversion requires the bath temperature to be specified; the latter requires a cutoff frequency (or cutoff time) to be provided together with the specified function (SD, CF or PS).
-In this way, all characteristic functions can be computed from the provided one.
+In this way, all characteristic functions can be computed from the specified one.

 The following example manually creates an environment with an underdamped spectral density.
 It then compares the correlation function obtained via fast Fourier transformation with the Matsubara expansion.
+The slow convergence is visible around :math:`t=0`.

 .. plot::
     :context: close-figs